-- c) If the Eligible Member is a Net Seller of electricity during the Billing Period, the cooperative will calculate a credit for any metered excess kilowatt-hours of electric energy delivered to the cooperative and apply such credit against only the electric energy consumed during the Billing Period.
-The cooperative shall carry over any unused amount of such credits and apply those credits to subsequent Billing Periods to offset only electric energy-related charges derived specifically from the consumption of electric energy measured in units of kilowatt-hours until all credits are used or until the end of the Annual Period, whichever occurs first. - d) At the end of the Annual Period that electric service is supplied by means of Net Electricity Metering, or in the event that the Eligible Member terminates service with the cooperative during an Annual Period, any remaining monetary credits in the Eligible Member's account shall be liquidated to the Eligible Member at a rate equal to the annual respective HMEV. - e) Any credit to an Eligible Member under this policy derived from the Eligible Member being a Net Seller of electricity shall be applied only to the charge for electric energy delivered to the Eligible Member.
-No part of such credit shall be applied to, and the Eligible Member shall remain responsible for, (a) taxes, fees, and other charges, including demand charges, that would otherwise be applicable to the net amount of electric energy purchased by the Eligible Member from the cooperative, and (b) other charges to the Eligible Member under any cooperative policies, Bylaws, rules, regulations, or rates, that are not based on a unitized charge per kilowatt-hour, including, but not limited to, basic service charges or facilities charges. - 5) Any upgrades or modifications to the installed EREGF which cause the total combined Nameplate Rating for such generator(s) at the specified service metering point to become more than 10 kW shall disqualify the member as an Eligible Member for Net Electricity Metering. - 6) All renewable energy credits, greenhouse gas emission credits and renewable energy attributes related to any electricity produced by the Eligible Member's EREGF shall be treated as owned by the Eligible Member.
+- 5) For an Eligible Member with an EREGF, the Cooperative shall measure and charge or credit for the net electric energy, measured in kilowatt-hours (kWh), supplied to the Eligible Member or provided by the Eligible Member as follows: - a) The Cooperative shall determine whether the Eligible Member is a Net Purchaser of electricity or a Net Seller of electricity during the Billing Period. - b) If the Eligible Member is a Net Purchaser of electricity during the Billing Period, the Cooperative shall charge the member for the net electric energy (kWh) supplied to and used by the member at the retail Base Rate selected by the Eligible Member. - c) If the Eligible Member is a Net Seller of electricity during the Billing Period, the Cooperative will calculate a financial credit for any metered excess kilowatt-hours of electric energy delivered to the Cooperative.
+Such credit shall be equal to the excess electric energy (kWh) multiplied by the Excess Electricity Value.
+The Cooperative shall carry over any unused credits and apply those during subsequent Billing Periods to offset only electric energy-related charges derived specifically from the consumption of electric energy measured in units of kilowatt-hours until all credits are used or until the end of the Annual Period, whichever occurs first. - d) At the end of the Annual Period that electric service is supplied by means of Net Electricity Metering, or in the event that the Eligible Member terminates service with the Cooperative during the Annual Period, any remaining monetary credits in the Eligible Member's account shall be liquidated to the Eligible Member. - e) Any credit to an Eligible Member under this policy derived from the Eligible Member being a Net Seller of electricity shall be applied only against the charge for electric energy (kWh) delivered to the Eligible Member.
+No part of such credit shall be applied to, and the Eligible Member shall remain responsible for, (a) taxes, fees, and other charges that would otherwise be applicable to the net amount of electric energy purchased by the Eligible Member from the Cooperative, and (b) other charges to the Eligible Member under any Cooperative policies, Bylaws, rules, regulations, or rates, that are not based on a unitized charge per kilowatt-hour, including, but not limited to, basic service charges, facilities charges, demand charges, or transformation charges.
+The Eligible Member will always be required to pay these charges to remain connected to the Cooperative's distribution system.